Perturbations of exponential maps: Non-recurrent dynamics: Non-recurrent dynamics are rare

 \section{Non-recurrent dynamics are rare}

-Lemma \ref{scale} tells that a small disk around a starting non-recurrent parameter will finally grow to a definite size under the function $\xi_{n}$.
+It follows from Lemma \ref{scale} that a small disk around a starting non-recurrent parameter will finally grow to a definite size under the function $\xi_{n}$ with bounded distortion.
 As long as this happens, any compact set will finally be covered within a few more iterates.
-For our purpose, we shall show that a definite portion of parameters in the disk $D(\lambda_0, r)$ are not $\Delta$-non-recurrent (i.e., those $\lambda$ for which $f^{n}_{\lambda}(0)$ will go into $D(0,\Delta)$).
+For our purpose, we shall show that a definite portion of parameters in the disk $D(\lambda_0, r)$ are not $\Delta$-non-recurrent (i.e., those $\lambda$ for which $f^{n}_{\lambda}(0)$ belongs to $D(0,\Delta)$).

-Let $\nr$ and $\nr_{\Delta}$ be the set of non-recurrent and respectively $\Delta$-non-recurrent parameters in the exponential family.
-See Definition \ref{def21}.
-We will prove the following result, which implies directly Theorem \ref{maintheorem1}, since $\nr=\cup_{\Delta>0}\nr_{\Delta}.$
+Let $\nr$ and $\nr_{\Delta}$ be the set of non-recurrent and $\Delta$-non-recurrent parameters in the exponential family, respectively; see Definition \ref{def21}.
+We prove the following result, which implies directly Theorem \ref{maintheorem1}, since $\nr=\cup_{\Delta>0}\nr_{\Delta}.$

 \begin{proposition} Let $\lambda_0$ be non-recurrent.
 For any $\Delta>0$ and for all sufficiently small $r>0$, we have

 \end{proposition}

 We also need the following general result of Baker \cite[Lemma 2.2]{baker15}.